Nashville-Public-Library/talklib/README.md

 - again, this number is in **seconds**, not minutes
 - perhaps the only time you need to set this is for shows like PNS where there is an expected "breakaway" time.
 - default is to convert the entire file

+`twilio_enable`

+optional
+- whether you want to enable twilio (SMS) notifications
+- True = enable, False = diable
+- default is True

+`ff_level`

+optional
+- sets the level for FFmpeg's compression/normalization
+- this is the EBU R128 LUFS "integrated loudness" standard
+- the smaller the number, the more compression is applied (12 is more compressed than 13)
+- be careful with this!
+- default is 21

 ### to run the script: